top of page

 In the realm of law, every sworn statement, every legal instrument, and every court judgment rests on a single, fragile foundation: trust.

-When officers of the court, be they lawyers, judges, or any judicial officials, take an oath, they swear to uphold honesty and integrity.
-This is not ceremonial triviality; it is the backbone of justice itself.
+When officers of the court, be they lawyers or judicial officials, take an oath, they swear to uphold honesty and integrity.
+This is not ceremonial triviality, it is the backbone of justice itself.

 The reason is simple, yet profound: a single material lie, once embedded in the legal record, can ripple outward and cause immense harm.
 It’s the first crack in a dam that, if left unchecked, can lead to a flood of injustice.